NeuroTechX/ntx_slack_archive/random.md

  >samsagaz: you may also want to look at our icibici - see <http://icibici.github.io/site|icibici.github.io/site>.
 We've just ordered a batch of new boards.

+7/17/2017 7:35 PM

+ **chrisabbott** :

+ >Has anyone run into any new/interesting papers highlighting EEG use for disorders of consciousness?
+I'm currently looking for a few publications in that realm for school.
+Any suggestions would be helpful!